Danishmalik1997/Danishmalik1997/README.md

 ### Hi there 👋

-🧑‍💻 Tech Stack -> Html, CSS, Tailwind-Css, Javascript, React, Redux, Node.js, Express.js, Ejs, MongoDb and Nextjs.
+🧑‍💻 Tech Stack -> Html, CSS, Tailwind-Css, Javascript,jQuery, React, Redux, Node.js, Express.js, Ejs, MongoDb, Nextjs and Web 3.0.
+- 🔭 I’m currently working as ...
+Heavy Front-End and Back-End Developer.
+- 🌱 I’m currently learning ...
+Web 3.0 - Decentralization, Blockchain technology and token based economy.
+-
 <!--
 **Danishmalik1997/Danishmalik1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+Web 3.0 - Decentralization, Blockchain technology and token based economy.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...